michaelrbock/docs/source/index.html.md

 //Object to be BASE64 Encoded
 {
   publicToken: "PUBLIC_TOKEN",
-  // Could be wither 'balance', 'verify', 'identify', or 'deposit'
+  // Could be either 'balance', 'verify', 'identify', or 'deposit'
   product: "deposit",
   // Optionally theme Transact with a *dark* color
   color: '#1b1464',
   // Optionally start on a specific step.
 Accepts an object
   deeplink: {
     step: 'search-company'
-  }
+  },
+  // Optionally change the language.
+Could be either 'en' for English or 'es' for Spanish.
+Default is 'en'.
+  language: 'en'
 }

 ```